Do you have a heart for children?

 You will receive a monthly stipend that helps offset the additional cost of meals and living expenses.
 Each child has medical insurance and there is also assistance in covering the cost of child care through the Early Learning Coalition.

 Currently, Heartland for Children’s greatest need is foster caregivers who will care for teens and/or sibling groups.

 Even if you are not able to take on teens or multiple children, they need you!
 There is always a need for foster caregivers for ALL ages and both genders, as well as caregivers for children with medical and special needs.
 The more foster caregivers that are available, the more choices and flexibility the placement staff have in finding the best fit for each child.

 Foster Care Support

 Heartland for Children provides support to all of its families through support groups, mentors assigned to new homes, annual foster caregiver fun family events, support given during the holidays with the Annual Holiday Toy Drive – Rudolph Round-Up, and shared community resources throughout the year.

 How you can support Foster Caregivers

-If the mission of Foster Care tugs at your heartstrings but you aren’t physically or financially able to become a Foster Caregiver, there are other ways you can support these foster families:
+If the mission of Foster Care tugs at your heartstrings but you aren’t physically or financially able to become a Foster Caregiver, there are other ways you can support the foster care system and these foster families:

 ♥ Share the need – Look for ways to help share the need for quality foster homes at your work, business, and church, and with family and friends.
 Because if not you, then who?